| Title: | Spatial Projection of Network Signals along Geodesic Paths |

 Sysbiolab Team

-# Load a demo igraph data('gtoy1', package = 'RGraphSpace') # Create a new PathwaySpace object ps <- buildPathwaySpace(gtoy1, nrc = 100) # note: adjust 'nrc' to increase image resolution # Set '1s' as vertex signal vertexSignal(ps) <- 1 # Map graph silhouette ps <- silhouetteMapping(ps, pdist = 0.1)# Load a demo igraph data('gtoy1', package = 'RGraphSpace') # Create a new PathwaySpace object ps <- buildPathwaySpace(gtoy1, nrc = 100) # note: adjust 'nrc' to increase image resolution # Set '1s' as vertex signal vertexSignal(ps) <- 1 # Map graph silhouette ps <- silhouetteMapping(ps, pdist = 0.1)
+library(PathwaySpace) # Load a demo igraph data('gtoy1', package = 'RGraphSpace') # Create a new PathwaySpace object ps <- buildPathwaySpace(gtoy1, nrc = 100) # note: adjust 'nrc' to increase image resolution # Set '1s' as vertex signal vertexSignal(ps) <- 1 # Map graph silhouette ps <- silhouetteMapping(ps, pdist = 0.1)library(PathwaySpace) # Load a demo igraph data('gtoy1', package = 'RGraphSpace') # Create a new PathwaySpace object ps <- buildPathwaySpace(gtoy1, nrc = 100) # note: adjust 'nrc' to increase image resolution # Set '1s' as vertex signal vertexSignal(ps) <- 1 # Map graph silhouette ps <- silhouetteMapping(ps, pdist = 0.1)

 The summitMapping method implements a segmentation